 • Temperature.

-A little later, there is a cough and a red rash.
-It does not itch.
+A little later, a cough and a red rash are observed.
+It doesn't cause itching.
 However, it can cover the entire body in a few days.

 A week after the onset of the disease, symptoms begin to decrease in intensity.
-Rash, runny nose, cough, temperature gradually disappear.
-If there are no other complications, then the disease ends by itself and leaves no trace.
+Rash, runny nose, cough, fever gradually disappear.
+If no other complications arise, then the disease ends on its own and leaves no trace.

-It should be remembered that when signs appear, the cause of which is unknown, you should definitely visit a doctor.
-This is especially true for those who have a child sick.
-The specialist will be able to quickly determine the cause of the disease and help get rid of coughs, rashes and other unpleasant manifestations.
+It should be remembered that if symptoms appear for which the cause is unknown, you should definitely visit a doctor.
+This is especially true for those who have a sick child.
+A specialist will be able to quickly determine the cause of the disease and help get rid of cough, rash and other unpleasant symptoms.

 The child has a fever, rash and cough, what could it be?